 3. Roll meatballs: Wet your hands lightly with water to stop the mixture from sticking.

-4. Cook until golden: Don’t put too many meatballs in the pan at once to make sure they cook evenly.
+4. Cook until golden: Don’t put too many meatballs in at once to ensure even cooking.

 5. Cook in sauce: Turn the meatballs a few times so they’re covered in sauce.